Constant Contact Pricing: Is It Worth The Cost?

 The Core plan starts at $9.99 and offers over 300 email marketing templates, drag and drop email editor, landing pages, and Facebook and Instagram integration.

-You can grow your lists, segment, manage contacts, and access reporting on this tier.
+With the Constant Contact email marketing solution, you can grow your lists, segment, manage contacts, and access reporting on this tier.
 However, this plan holds off on some pretty important list management, automation, and contact management features.

 List growing features such as Google ads, text message sign-up, and Look-alike Facebook targeting aren’t included in the Core plan.
 While the other list growth tools available on this tier can help you grow your lists, the missing features could really give your efforts a boost.